Desiders/birthday_reminder/README.md

 - Copy `.env.example` to `.env` and fill it with your data

 ## Running and stopping the application
-Create `.env` file in the root directory of the project and fill it with the following content

 Before running the bot you need to run migrations.
 To do this run the following command:

 ```bash